-Make & Bake Gluten-Free Black Bean Burger packed with sweet potato (or butternut squash—your choice!), black beans, barbecue sauce, garlic, and an array of flavorful spices, this veggie burger bakes up perfectly and holds together well.
+Make & Bake Gluten-Free Black Bean Vegan Veggie Burgers packed with sweet potato (or butternut squash—your choice!), black beans, barbecue sauce, garlic, and an array of flavorful spices, this veggie burger bakes up perfectly and holds together well.

 I’ll admit these burgers are a bit involved to prepare, but I think the work is worth it, because this recipe makes a big batch, enough for 12 patties, which you can freeze for later.

 To save time, I recommend roasting the sweet potato (make big batch and freeze or make in your weekly prep time), toasting the walnuts, and making the 9-Spice Mix in advance (or use your fav that is combo of spices you love).
 Also, be sure to chop all the ingredients very finely and evenly, as this will help the patties hold together.
 I always recommend that you read the entire recipe before you begin, but this is especially true here since there are quite a few steps.
-This recipe is reprinted from Oh She Glows Every Day.
+I found this and reprinted from Oh She Glows Every Day.

 Yield 12 patties